 - the arrival of the “bring your own device” practice adopted by an increasing number of workplaces; along with

-- computer manufacturers answering the reality of the “work-home” laptop that has to “look the part” at home, including the home being the office for a business which has a storefront of some sort;
+- computer manufacturers answering the reality of the “work-home” laptop that has to “look the part” at home, including the home being the office for a business which may or may not have a storefront of some sort;

-- computer manufacturers catering to the Silicon-Valley / Northern-California workplace culture which is underscored by the startups based there and different to what’s expected in New York or Chicago; and
+- computer manufacturers catering to the Silicon-Valley / Northern-California workplace culture that replicates a common room in a university’s student-union or student residential facilities, something underscored by the startups based in that area, and being different to what’s expected in New York or Chicago; and

 - stiff competition from Apple with their MacBook products.